petaverse-cloud/pv-docs-site/docs/privacy-policy.md

 The personal information you may provide to us through the services or other means includes:

 + **Contact Data:** This includes your name, gender, birthday, email address, home address (such as city, state, residential country), and phone number for providing efficient login services.
 If you use third-party platform accounts for login, we collect authentication information (phone number, email, verification code matching results) for providing account login services.
-+ **Profile Data:** Account information on the "Wagguracy" app (such as username and password set when creating an online account on the service), information about your dogs (such as the dog's name, gender, age, breed, sterilization status, and weight), data or information synchronized from devices accessing the Wagguracy app, account and related settings information created on the Wagguracy app, devices added or messages sent, feedback, and any other information added to the account profile.
++ **Profile Data:** Account information on the "WAGGURACY" app (such as username and password set when creating an online account on the service), information about your dogs (such as the dog's name, gender, age, breed, sterilization status, and weight), data or information synchronized from devices accessing the WAGGURACY app, account and related settings information created on the WAGGURACY app, devices added or messages sent, feedback, and any other information added to the account profile.
 + **Precise Geolocation Data:** Various information related to your location, such as region and country codes, city codes, mobile network codes, mobile device country codes, cell identification codes, region names, latitude and longitude information, time zone settings, and language settings.
 When you explicitly consent to allowing us to use your Bluetooth connection to connect to your PHAST 1 to provide our services, the location is recorded.
-+ **PHAST 1 Data:** When you synchronize data from related devices using the "Wagguracy" app, we record information about your pet, such as heart rate trends and activity information (distance, steps, motion status).
++ **PHAST 1 Data:** When you synchronize data from related devices using the "WAGGURACY" app, we record information about your pet, such as heart rate trends and activity information (distance, steps, motion status).
 + **Communication Data:** This includes communication data generated when you contact us through the service, social media, or other means.
 + **Transaction Data:** Information related to orders placed on the service or completed through the service, including subscription information, order numbers, and transaction history.
 + **Marketing Data:** Preferences for receiving our marketing communications and detailed information about your interaction with these communications.